-Graduate Professional Certificate in Cybersecurity and Information Assurance (traditional and online formats)
+Cybersecurity and Information Assurance, M.S. (traditional and online formats)

 - Degree in Computer Science or Computing and Information Systems or related area and comparable experience working in the IT field.
-Students without this background may complete the following prerequisite courses before beginning the certificate: CSC 116, 216, 220, 314, 309, 330, 422 & 423 (26 hours).
-Prospective students must have previously completed courses in Networks, Operating Systems, and Computer Ethics. - Minimum of 2.75 GPA in major and or prerequisite courses listed above. - Programming proficiency in C or other acceptable language. - Acceptable score on the GRE
+Students without this background may complete the following prerequisite courses before beginning the master's program: CSC 116, 216, 220, 314, 309, 330 (20 hours).
+Students not having credit for CSC 422 and 423 must take those courses before taking courses above CSC 5435. - Minimum of 2.75 GPA in major and or prerequisite courses listed above. - Programming proficiency in C or other acceptable language. - Acceptable score on the GRE.

-Certificate Requirements:
+Requirements: